 For the most current list of services requiring precertification, please see the online version of the Summary Plan Description - employeehealthplan.clevelandclinic.org.
-The following list includes those medical services that must receive precertification for clinical appropriateness, by the provider of service, prior to being rendered except for emergency/urgent situations:
+The following list includes those medical services that must receive precertification for clinical appropriateness, by the provider of service, prior to being rendered except for emergency/urgent situations.
+The member is responsible for assuring the precertification has been completed prior to service.

-All Inpatient Hospitalizations11
+All Inpatient Hospitalizations10

-- · Acute Rehabilitation Admission
+- Acute Rehabilitation Admission

-- · All Inpatient Admissions
+- All Inpatient Admissions

-- · All Inpatient Behavioral Health
+- All Inpatient Behavioral Health

-- · Behavioral Health Residential Treatment
+- Behavioral Health Residential Treatment

-- Elective Hospital Admission11
+- Elective Hospital Admission10

 - Inpatient Maternity stays over 48 hours (normal vaginal delivery) or 96 hours (c-section)

 - Long Term Acute Care (LTAC) Admissions

 - Transplants (Human organ, bone marrow or tissue transplants)

-- Out-of-Network and Out-of-Area Care (All) See Emergency Care on page 25.
+- Out-of-Network and Out-of-Area Care (All) See Emergency Care on page 24.

 - Skilled Nursing Facility (SNF)/Transitional Care Unit (TCU)/Sub-Acute Admission